Rg3556/cover-letter-project/README.md

 ## Automated tests

-From within the virtual environment, run the automated tests of "python test_letter.py" from the command-line by input:
+From within the virtual environment, run the automated tests in "python test_letter.py" from the command-line by input:

     pytest

+Although the pytest is not testing the "cover_letter.py", but the codes in "letter.py" and "cover_letter.py" are the same.
+Putting the code in a different ".py" is to avoid the messy format of output when including the tests.